galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 ## Compute thermodynamics values

-Thermodynamic analysis were performed to every chemical species involved in each reaction to calculate the Gibbs free energy of reactions and heterologous pathways.
-We use eQuilibrator ({% cite Flamholz_2011 %}) to calculate the formation energy either using public database ID reference (when recognized with the tools internal database) or by decomposing the chemical structure and calculating its formation energy using the component contribution method.
+The goal of the thermodynamic analysis is to estimate the feasibility of the predicted pathways toward target production, in physiological conditions.
+The eQuilibrator libraries ({% cite Flamholz_2011 %}) are used to calculate the formation energy of compounds by either using public database IDs (when referenced within the tools internal database) or by decomposing the chemical structure and calculating its energy of formation using the component contribution method.

+The reaction Gibbs energy is estimated by combining the energy of formation of the compounds involved in the reaction (with consideration for the stoichiometric coefficients).

-Thereafter, the species involved in a reaction are combined (with consideration for stoichiometry) and the thermodynamic feasibility of the pathway is estimated by taking the sum of the Gibbs free energy of each participating reaction (See Thermodynamics in Methods section for further details: {% cite Hrisson2022 %}).
+Finally, the thermodynamic of a pathway is estimated by combining the Gibbs energy of reactions involved in it.
+The contribution of individual reactions to the final pathway thermodynamic is balanced using a linear equation system, according to the relative uses of intermediate compounds across the pathway (See Thermodynamics in Methods section for further details: {% cite Hrisson2022 %}).
+A pathway Gibbs energy below zero indicates that the thermodynamic is favorable toward the production of the target.

 ![Thermodynamics](../../images/rpthermo.png)